statechannels/go-nitro/.adr/0003-consensus-ledger-channels.md

 ### Introduced Data Structures

-The consensus update ledger channel implementation exisits as the `struct ConsensusChannel` export from `package consensus_channel`.
+The consensus update ledger channel implementation exists as the `struct ConsensusChannel` export from `package consensus_channel`.

 `ConsensusChannel` represents an API into a running channel that is specific to ledger channels.
 In addition to default channel data like `state.FixedPart` (package state), it:
 - defines the data structure `LedgerOutcome`, tailored to represent the variablepart of a ledger channel (each party's balance + a map of guarantees for virtualchannels)